ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 ### 3.1.
 Configuration Properties
 There are a few things we want to configure from application properties to bring enough flexibility:
 - trusted issuers
-- authorities mapping: source claim(s), prefix and case processing per issuer
+- authorities mapping: source claim(s), prefix and case processing, per issuer
+- claim to use for user name, per issuer
-- fine grained CORS configuration (origin, headers, methods, etc.) per path-matcher
+- fine grained CORS configuration (origin, headers, methods, etc.), per path-matcher
 - routes accessible to anonymous

 The final YAML file should include something like that: